 Another thing to keep in mind is that TouchOSC only lets you define 1D and 2D sliders and toggle/momentary buttons.
 This means that not all of our OSC controllable parameters will work with Touch OSC.

 With TouchOSC, you can use a fader (or most other controls) to control 1D parameters such as 'Line Width' or 'Zoom'.
-However, something like 'Hue/Sat/Lum.
-Offset' is 3D and therefore will not work with Touch OSC.
-The graphic below shows some examples of different parameter types.
+However, something like color parameters are 2D or 4D controls, and you will need to define multiple sliders with indexed commands (see OSC Controls).

 Step 4 Map OSC Controls in Lightform Creator